Wimbledon ban is complete discrimination - Rublev

 "What is happening now is complete discrimination against us."

-Rublev's comments to the AFP news agency came after the 24-year-old won 4-6 7-6 (7-1) 6-2 against Czech opponent Jiri Lehecka at the Belgrade Open.
+Rublev's comments to the AFP news agency came after the 24-year-old won 4-6 7-6 (7-1) 6-2 against Czech opponent Jiri Lehecka at the Serbia Open.

 Shortly after the war started in February, Rublev appealed for peace when he signed a camera lens with a "no war please" message at the Dubai Tennis Championship.